 In The Hague, visitors are kindly asked to use the main entrance located on Churchillplein 1.
 Please note that no parking is available on the Mechanism’s premises.
 Visitors can use parking facilities offered by the World Forum and in the surrounding area.

 The courtrooms are located behind the information desk in the lobby.
-Restrooms are located to the left and to the right of the information desk.
+Restrooms can be found behind the information desk to the left and to the right.

 Please note that no food, drinks, cameras, cell phones, audio recorders or other electronic equipment are permitted in the public galleries of the courtrooms.
 It is possible to leave these items with the Mechanism Security Officers in deposit boxes available at the main entrance.
 If you opt to use the Mechanism deposit boxes, please plan for extra time to store your items, and be reminded that the Mechanism shall not be liable for any loss or damage to any items or equipment.

-No filming or photography is allowed on the Mechanism’s premises.
+No filming, audio recording or photography is allowed inside the Mechanism’s respective buildings.